acekreations/Order-Maestro/README.md

 # Order Maestro

 Order Maestro is the easiest to use restaurant order management app available!
+Plus, it's designed specifically for use on tablets.

 [Live Demo](https://order-maestro-123.herokuapp.com/)